Hot salt frying: Hot salt frying

 In Pakistan, hot salt frying is mostly used by street vendors to cook corn.
 Rock salt is preheated in a wok.
 Either the whole corn or individual kernels are buried in the salt and occasionally turned.
+In India, this technique is used by street vendors selling shelled peanuts, chickpeas, or popcorn cooked in salt heated in an iron wok.

 Coarse sea salt is placed in a large wok and heated to a high temperature.
 Dry food items, such as eggs in shell, are buried in the hot salt and occasionally turned with a spatula.

-In India, this technique is used by street vendors selling shelled peanuts or popcorn cooked in salt heated in an iron wok.